jgonz3/inibase/README.md

 ## How it works?

-To semplify the idea, each database has tables, each table has columns, each column will be stored in a seperated file.
+To simplify the idea, each database has tables, each table has columns, each column will be stored in a seperated file.
 When POSTing new data, it will be appended to each columns file as new line.
-When GETing data, the file will be readed line-by-line so it can handle large data (without consuming a lot of resources)
+When GETing data, the file will be read line-by-line so it can handle large data (without consuming a lot of resources)

 ## Examples